bitpay/bitcore/README.md

 2) Have 100% test coverage so that the library is known to be reliable.

-3) Library objects have an interface suitable for use with a command-line interface and API, in particular having toString, fromString, toObject, fromObject methods.
+3) Library objects have an interface suitable for use with a command-line interface and API, in particular having toString, fromString, toJSON, fromJSON, methods.
+Other common methods are toBuffer, fromBuffer relevant for binary formats such as transactions and blocks.

 4) All standard features of the bitcoin protocol are implemented and saved in lib/.
 All BIPs are correctly implemented and saved as BIPxx.js in lib/ (since